Why Is Tacrolimus Ointment So Expensive

 What is Tacrolimus?

 At the molecular level, tacrolimus inhibits calcineurin, an enzyme crucial for activating T-cells, a type of white blood cell involved in the immune response.
-In eczema, T-cells release inflammatory substances that cause itching, redness, and skin damage.
+But in eczema, T-cells release inflammatory substances that cause itching, redness, and skin damage.
 By blocking calcineurin, tacrolimus reduces the production of these inflammatory molecules, thereby alleviating the symptoms of eczema.

 The Scientific Foundation of Tacrolimus